Understanding The Parks Canada Lake Louise Shuttle (2025)

 When is the Best Time to Visit Lake Louise?

-If you are interested in seeing the brilliant blue Lake Louise that you have likely seen on social media and countless photos, the best time to visit Lake Louise is between mid-June and late September.
+If you are interested in seeing the brilliant blue Lake Louise, you have likely seen on social media and in countless photos, the best time to visit is between mid-June and late September.

-Lake Louise is buzzing, and beautiful come July and August, but these are also the busiest times in the park.
-Visiting in the early morning or late evening is recommended for a quieter summer experience.
+Lake Louise is buzzing and beautiful in July and August, but these are also the busiest times in the park.
+For a quieter summer experience, visit in the early morning or late evening.

 What are the best hikes around Lake Louise?